404 Fifth Avenue: Late 20th century to present

 In May 1967, the Rhode Island Corporation sold the building to Lorraine Gallagher Freimann for an estimated $2 million; at the time, the building was subject to a $1,2 million mortgage.
 Larry Silverstein and Bernard H. Mendik bought the building from Freimann later the same year.
 Records indicate that Robert R. Zeiller acquired the deed to the building in April 1976.
 The building was transferred yet again to H & H Associates in 1979; that company owned the building for seven years.
 In the mid-1980s, the building's tenants included a squash and racquet club, as well as a jewelry showroom.

 Murray Hill Properties acquired three adjacent structures at 396 to 400 Fifth Avenue in 1987, with plans to construct a 31-story or 35-story building on that site.
 Part of the skyscraper would have been cantilevered over the Stewart Building, which was owned by Manhattan Realty Acquisition Fund, a separate syndicate that also included Murray Hill Properties.
 Manhattan Realty Acquisition Fund sold the site's unused air rights to Tower Fifth Avenue, the limited partnership that owned 396–400 Fifth Avenue.
 Norman Sturner of Murray Hill Properties was considering renovating the Stewart Building's facade to harmonize with that of the new building, but he did not have a strong opinion on that matter.
 Nonetheless, he opposed a potential city-landmark designation for the Stewart Building, as that would give the LPC authority to prevent the adjacent skyscraper from being cantilevered over 404 Fifth Avenue.

 In 1998, Prince Management and several other investors paid Murray Hill Properties $16 million for the building, a rate of 175 $/ft2.
 Prince Management already owned the sites at 398 and 400 Fifth Avenue and, in theory, could combine the three sites to erect a 250000 ft2 building.
 The LPC designated 404 Fifth Avenue and the nearby 2 Park Avenue as official city landmarks on April 18, 2006.
 Joseph Chetrit bought the building in the early 21st century, relocating his office there.
 Coworking space operator WeWork also occupied 404 Fifth Avenue until 2021.
 By early 2025, Blackstone Inc. claimed that the Chetrit family had defaulted on a $65 million loan that had been placed on 404 Fifth Avenue.
+The Chetrit family restructured the loan and ultimately retained ownership of the building, avoiding default.